 We also offer Flight Instructor Refresher Seminars for those whose flight instructor rating is within a year of expiry.
 These tend to run every three months.

-Our next seminar is taking place at Wycombe Air Park on: 30th-31st May 2017
+Our next seminar is taking place at Wycombe Air Park on a date TBC.
+Please contact Harriet on 01494 513166 for updates.

 Flight Instructor Rating Requirements